-Leica M Typ 262 versus Leica Q Typ 116
+Leica M Typ 262 vs Q Typ 116

-The Leica M (Typ 262) and the Leica Q (Typ 116) are two enthusiast cameras that were officially introduced, respectively, in November 2015 and June 2015.
+The Leica M (Typ 262) and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in November 2015 and June 2015.
 The M Typ 262 is a rangefinder-style mirrorless camera, while the Q Typ 116 is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
-The M Typ 262 has a resolution of 23.7 megapixel, whereas the Q Typ 116 provides 24 MP.
+The M Typ 262 has a resolution of 23.7 megapixels, whereas the Q Typ 116 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (6 percent) than the Leica M Typ 262.
 It is worth mentioning in this context that the M Typ 262 is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the M Typ 262 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M Typ 262 and their specifications in the Leica M Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.